neumann-d/typescript-graphql-backend-example/README.md

 # typescript-graphql-backend-example

-This is a demo of a GraphQl Backend using Apollo Server.
-The code is written in TypeScript with GraphQl type generation using `graphql-codegen` package.
+This is a demo of a GraphQL Backend using Apollo Server.
+The code is written in TypeScript with GraphQL type generation using `graphql-codegen` package.

 ## Usage